100+ Best Fundraising Ideas for Everyone in 2024

 54. Scan Away Hunger

-A lot of food shopping happens around Thanksgiving.
-The holiday is usually celebrated with food, and many families pride themselves in their traditional family recipes.
+A lot of food shopping happens around Thanksgiving!
+As the holiday is usually celebrated with food, many families pride themselves on their traditional family recipes.

-For an innovative approach to Thanksgiving fundraising, partner with a local grocery store or a supermarket to offer shoppers buying their Thanksgiving meal ingredients a chance to ‘scan away hunger’.
-The shoppers could also be offered an opportunity to buy a bag of groceries for someone in need.
-Otherwise, the checkers should have a plate/code that they can scan and add the cost of one meal (or whatever else works for your nonprofit) to the donor’s receipt.
+For an innovative approach to Thanksgiving fundraising, partner with a local grocery store or a supermarket to offer shoppers a chance to ‘scan away hunger’.
+At the checkout, checkers simply ask shoppers if they would like to add the cost of one meal to their receipt as a donation, which can be done with a quick scan of a code they have on hand.
+Shoppers could also be offered an opportunity to buy a bag of groceries for someone in need!

 Fundraising Potential: +++